buildbot/buildbot/master/docs/developer/utils.rst

     where the result is a tuple of the original assigned object (the ``Change`` instance in this case) and the values of any variables in the path.

+    .. py:method:: iterPatterns()

+        Returns an iterator which yields all patterns in the matcher as tuples of (pattern, endpoint).

 buildbot.util.topicmatch
 ~~~~~~~~~~~~~~~~~~~~~~~~